- 14 Nov 2025

 Identify all possible paths in the application and check whether the CSS selectors used on one page or URL have been reused in configuring the Display Rule of another User Action.

-If the UI of the underlying application changes, the CSS Selectors used to configure Display Rules may also change.
-As a result, User Actions dependent on the Display Rules may not be evaluated.
+If the UI of the underlying application changes, the CSS Selectors used to configure Display Rules might also change.
+As a result, User Actions dependent on the Display Rules might not be evaluated.

 Solution: